dgamboa/FSND/README.md

 # My Udacity Full Stack Nanodegree Repository

-In order to refresh my web development skills after several years focused on building an energy business, I enrolled in [Udacity's](https://www.udacity.com) [Full Stack nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044).
+In order to refresh my web development skills after several years focused on building an energy business, I enrolled in [Udacity's](https://www.udacity.com) [full stack nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044).
 I kicked off the program in September 2020 and my estimated date of completion is November 2020.

 ## Program Description

-The goal of the [Full Stack nanodgree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044) is to learn how to develop modern web applications.
+The goal of the [full stack nanodgree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044) is to learn how to develop modern web applications.
 [Udacity](https://www.udacity.com) approaches this by combining video- and text-based content styled as tutorials along with projects that reinforce those topics through hands-on experiential learning.
-Specifically, the program is broken up into three modules and capstone project.
+Specifically, the program is broken up into four modules and capstone project.

 ## Module 1: Databases & CRUD